ereborstudios/smaug/README.md

     init          Initializes an existing project as a Smaug project. install       Installs dependencies from Smaug.toml.
     new           Start a new DragonRuby project
+    package       Manages your DragonRuby package.
-    package       Initializes an existing library as a Smaug package. publish       Publish your DragonRuby project to Itch.io run           Runs your DragonRuby project.
+    publish       Publish your DragonRuby project to Itch.io run           Runs your DragonRuby project.
 ```